-Planning Code Section 333 would establish the following uniform requirements for the format and content of mailed and posted notice:
+Planning Code Section 333 would establish the following uniform requirements for the format and content of mailed, posted, and online notice:

-- Mailed notice and posted notice would include the same required contents (e.g. address and block/lot of project, basic project details, instructions on how to contact Planning staff and file for Discretionary Review, etc) as are currently provided. - Mailed notice would no longer include printed 11 x 17 inch plan sets, and instead would include instructions on how to either download plan sets online or obtain paper copies of the plan sets. - Mailed notice would not have a required size, but would have a required minimum size of 4-1/4 x 6 inches in size (a standard postcard). - ➤ Posted notice would have a size and dimension as determined by the Zoning Administrator, but would require a minimum size of 11 x 17 inches in all cases.
+- ➤ Mailed notice and posted notice would include the same required contents (e.g. address and block/lot of project, basic project details, instructions on how to contact Planning staff and file for Discretionary Review, etc) as are currently provided. - Mailed notice would no longer include printed 11 x 17 inch plan sets, and instead would include instructions on how to either download plan sets online or obtain paper copies of the plan sets.

-- Online notice, including links to digital copies of plan sets when applicable, would be publicly available on the Planning Department website for the entire duration of the notification period. - All forms of notice would be required to include instructions on how to access multilingual translation services.
+- ➤ Mailed notice would have a size and dimension as determined by the Zoning Administrator, but would have a required minimum size of 4-1/4 x 6 inches in size (a standard postcard) in all cases. - ➤ Posted notice would have a size and dimension as determined by the Zoning Administrator, but would require a minimum size of 11 x 17 inches in all cases. - ➤ Online notice would include a digital copy of the posted notice and a digital copy of the plans associated with the project formatted to print on 11 x 17 inch paper, and would be publicly available on the Planning Department website for the entire duration of the notification period. - ➤ All forms of notice would be required to include instructions on how to access multilingual translation services.
 Currently, only certain mailed notices are subject to the requirements of Section 306.10.